ssherwood/spring-boot-jpa/README.md

 }
 ```

-That's not a lot of code but what does it do?
+That's not a lot of code but what does it actually do?

-By extending the JpaRepository class we creating a Spring "Repository"
-class that is automatically initialized with a JPA entity manager.
-Not
+By extending the JpaRepository class we creating a Spring "Repository" class that is automatically
-only is it automatically initialized, it also has several basic
+initialized with a JPA entity manager.
+Not only is it automatically initialized, it also has
-CRUD-type operations already pre-defined.
+several basic CRUD-type operations already provided.

-TODO: talk about why I'm not using @RestRepositories
+// TODO: talk about why I'm not using @RestRepositories - in short, I find Spring Data REST to be too opinionated

-Before we get too far ahead of ourselves, lets enable some basic
+Before we get too far ahead of ourselves, lets enable some basic configuration options that will
-configuration options that will help with debugging.
-Edit the default
+help with future debugging.
+Edit the default `application.properties` file in the
-`application.properties` file in the src/main/resources folder and add:
+`src/main/resources` folder and add:

 ```properties
 spring.jpa.show-sql=true
 spring.jpa.properties.hibernate.format_sql=true
 ```

-I *STRONGLY* recommend adding these properties and keeping them set for
-the duration of your local development lifecycle.
-You will always want
+I *STRONGLY* recommend adding these properties and keeping them set for the duration of your local
-to review the SQL that is being created and executed on your behalf.
+development lifecycle.
+You will want to frequently review the SQL that is being created and
+executed on your behalf.

 # Step 4: Set up a REST Controller

-Create a package called `controllers` in the default package and create
+Create a package called `controllers` in the default package and create a `PatientController` class
-a `PatientController` class within it.
-Then add the following code to
+within it.
+Then add the following code to the class:
-the class:

 ```java
 @RestController